Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 These drugs are used in the form of drops.
 They are diluted with water before use.

-For 2-3 drops of medicine, you need to use at least a tablespoon of water.
-These funds are used 2-3 times a day.
-Accurate dosage, the duration of treatment is prescribed by the doctor.
+For 2-3 drops of medicine you need to use at least a tablespoon of water.
+These products are used 2-3 times a day.
+Exact dosage, the duration of treatment is prescribed by the doctor.

-It is necessary to take the medicine one tablet in the morning and in the evening. newborn pre-crushed tablet and mixed with water, as he will not be able to swallow the tablet on his own.
+You need to take the medicine one tablet in the morning and in the evening.
+Newborn pre-crushed tablet and mixed with water, since he will not be able to swallow the tablet on his own.

 Ointments